 Trauma can affect children’s behavior in ways that may be confusing or distressing for foster parents.
 It often impacts the long-term health and well-being of a child.
 However, foster children can heal and thrive with understanding, care, and proper treatment (when necessary).

-Our greatest need is foster families wishing to help teens.
-Helping a teen prepare for adulthood can be very rewarding.
+Our greatest need is foster families wishing to help sibling groups, kids over age eight, and teens.
+Helping a teen in foster care prepare for adulthood can be very rewarding.
 Many teens in foster care experience growth and healing simply by living in a loving, family environment.
-In addition, structure, accountability, and healthy relationships contribute greatly to the healing process.
+In addition, structure, accountability, and healthy relationships contribute significantly to the healing process.

 Teens placed in CCR foster homes may exhibit:

-Trauma symptoms that are more severe or disruptive to a child’s ability to function at home or school may overlap with specific mental health diagnoses.
 CCR kids all have a treatment plan to address trauma histories.
-Timely, effective mental and behavioral health interventions help in the following ways:
+Timely, effective cognitive and behavioral health interventions help in the following ways:

 Identify trauma triggers.
-Something you are doing or saying, or something harmless in your home, may be triggering your foster child without either of you realizing it.
-It is important to watch for patterns of behavior and reactions that do not “fit” the situation.
-What distracts the child, makes him or her anxious, or results in a tantrum or outburst?
-Help the child avoid situations that trigger traumatic memories, at least until more healing has occurred.
+It is essential to watch for patterns of behavior and reactions that do not “fit” the situation.
+What distracts the child, makes them anxious, or results in a tantrum or outburst?
+Help the child avoid situations that trigger traumatic memories until more healing has occurred.

 Be emotionally and physically available.
 Some traumatized children act in ways that keep adults at a distance (whether they mean to or not).
 Provide attention, comfort, and encouragement in ways a